Nature in Tri-Cities Washington

 Tri-Cities, Washington stands in stark contrast to the areas surrounding it.
-In a land of snow-capped mountains, glacial valleys and lush, verdant forests, the Tri-Cities region comprised of Pasco, Kennewick and Richland stand out with its flat savanna-like plains, and dry, temperate climate.
-Tri-Cities, Washington is a Naturalist's Paradise.
+In a land of snow-capped mountains, glacial valleys, and lush, verdant forests, the Tri-Cities region comprised of Pasco, Kennewick, and Richland stands out with its flat savanna-like plains, and dry, temperate climate.
+The Tri-Cities Washington region is a Naturalist's Paradise.

-The State of Washington is known for its majestic, snowy mountains and volcanoes such as the Mount St. Helens along the central eastern region of the state.
-The Washington State also has very cold winters because of its northern location, bordering the Canadian territory.
-The eastern side of the Washington State overlooks the Pacific Ocean and is home to some of the country’s major ports.
+The State of Washington is known for its majestic, snowy mountains and volcanoes such as Mount St. Helens along the central-eastern region of the state.
+Washington State also has very cold winters because of its northern location, bordering the Canadian territory.
+The western side of Washington State overlooks the Pacific Ocean and is home to some of the country’s major ports.

-Among the glaring white of snow, and the fresh greens spruce and fir trees, lies flat, dry plains.
+Among the glaring white of snow, and the fresh green spruce and fir trees, lie flat, dry plains.
 The region boasts of a unique landscape that is reminiscent of the African savannas, with vast plains called the shrub-steppes.

 While the shrub-steppes are fast increasing in size all across the country, the people of Pasco, Kennewick, and Richland can take pride in the fact that the shrub-steppes is one of the last remaining of its kind, with the area declared as protected land.
 The protected land also provides a safe haven to the Malleefowl, a large, terrestrial bird that looks very similar to pheasants, and other ground-dwelling game birds.

-Located in the confluence of three rivers, Pasco, Kennewick, and Richland hosts a healthy population of birds and other wildlife.
-In fact the Tri-Cities has some of the highest sightings of migratory birds, like the American Robin and the Willow Goldfinch.
+Located in the confluence of three rivers, Pasco, Kennewick, and Richland host a healthy population of birds and other wildlife.
+In fact, the Tri-Cities has some of the highest sightings of migratory birds, like the American Robin and the Willow Goldfinch.
 In fact, almost any home or real estate property in the area can host these birds at any given time.

-The mild weather of Pasco, Kennewick, and Richland is also suitable to other flora and fauna, and to the cultivation of crops.
-In fact Tri-Cities have been an agricultural region for the longest time.
+The mild weather of Pasco, Kennewick, and Richland is also suitable for other flora and fauna, and to the cultivation of crops.
+In fact, Tri-Cities has been an agricultural region for the longest time.

-Truly the area of Pasco, Kennewick, and Richland is haven to humans and wildlife alike.
-Compared to its heavily industrialized neighbors in the Washington State, the Tri-Cities is relatively low in pollution and has a healthier population of plants and wildlife.
+Truly the area of Pasco, Kennewick, and Richland is a haven for humans and wildlife alike.
+Compared to its heavily industrialized neighbors in Washington State, the Tri-Cities is relatively low in pollution and has a healthier population of plants and wildlife.
 Among the wildlife to watch out for is the American Robin.

 Land and Life